Ghanaian juvenile justice system: Proposed reforms

 One major reform some propose is to put more funding into the administration of juvenile justice system.
 This would solve issues such as lawyer accessibility and the training of staff.
 Another proposed reform to help fix recidivism is to have a child psychologist in juvenile justice institutions.
 A proposed reform could be to work more closely with Ghana Education Services to provide better education to juveniles.
 In addition many critique the lack of inclusion of juveniles parents.
 Juveniles often have to go back to homes from which they have become disconnected.
 Including parents could help alleviate this burden on the children.
 Another proposed reform is to include community service in the juvenile justice system.
 One study suggests that community service is effective in helping to reduce recidivism.
 The JJA does not currently make provision for community service, unlike many other nations.

 Lack of data

-One important thing to note when studying the juveniles in conflict with the law in Ghana is the information gap.
 Ghana's official police records are not comprehensive and fail to record all cases.
 There is also a lack of delinquency research.
 Therefore, it is difficult to truly assess the prevalence and the causes of juvenile delinquency.